 We currently own the following patents.
-Please contact us if you want to license any of them.
+Please contact us if you are interested in purchasing or licensing any of them.

 Protecting passwords and biometrics against back-end security breaches

 US Patent 9,887,989.
 This patent describes a multifactor authentication technique that uses a cryptographic key pair in conjunction with a password and/or a biometric key while protecting the password and biometric data against back-end security breaches.
 In a two-factor embodiment with a key pair and a password, the user of a web application registers the password and the public key component of the key pair with the back-end of the application.
 Instead of storing the public key and a salted hash of the password, the back-end stores a joint hash of the public key and the password, then deletes the public key and the password.
 An attacker who breaches the back-end database and obtains the joint hash cannot mount a brute-force or dictionary attack against the password without knowing the public key, which is unconventionally treated as a joint secret between the browser and the back-end.
 The password may also be protected against exploits of other back-end vulnerabilities besides database breaches, and against phishing attacks and reuse at malicious or insecure sites, by hashing it at the browser with a secret salt before submitting it to the back-end.
 Other embodiments are described in this blog post.